AIG-Livny/mapr/README.md

 - `PRELINK` - command be executed before linking

+- `PRECOMPILE` - command be executed before compile

-- `POSTLINK` - command be executed after linking
+- `POSTLINK` - command be executed after linking.
+Must start with ";" or "&&" because it be appended to command line

+- `POSTCOMPILE` - command be executed after compile.
+Requirement same as previous

 - `RELEASE_COMMAND` - executed on `make release`